Test Your Knowledge - Free MCQ PRACTICE

 For each of the following multiple choice questions, choose the most appropriate answer :

-4. Primary granular contracted kidney is characteristic of :
+2. Large white kidney is characteristic of :

-A. Benign hypertensive nephrosclerosis
+A. Arteriolar nephrosclerosis

 D. Chronic glomerulonephritis